Bank Drive-Thru Services, Paper Checks & Other Things I Don’t Miss About “Traditional” Banking!

 When cashing a check that is presented by anyone other than the account holder, the signature needs to be verified, which takes time and defeats the purpose of having express lanes if that needs to be done.

-It’s common for many people to not have a bank account, and many such people go to their employers bank to cash their checks.
+It’s common for many people to be “unbanked”–to not have a relationship with any financial institution–and go to their employers’ banks to cash their checks.

 If you are part of this group, don’t even bother driving around, just go park the car and right inside.